lifemikey/objectstorage-swift/pseudo-hierarchical-directories.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-07-10"
+lastupdated: "2018-12-03"

 ---
 {:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
+{:screen: .screen}
+{:pre: .pre}
+{:shortdesc: .shortdesc}
+{:note: .note}
+{:important: .important}
+{:deprecated: .deprecated}
+{:DomainName: data-hd-keyref="APPDomain"}
+{:DomainName: data-hd-keyref="DomainName"}

 # Creating Pseudo Hierarchical Directories

 After a directory was created with the {{site.data.keyword.objectstorageshort}} browser interface, or by using the API directly or by using one of the various clients or libraries, you might notice that a stub directory object was created.
 This is done to help users create empty directories that stick around past one user's session without having to add objects underneath that directory.

 The entire directory structure can be built without these directory objects so cleaning up those objects is safe.
 Read on to for better understanding how you can build a directory listing through the {{site.data.keyword.objectstorageshort}} API.